WID Graduate Assistants and Peer Writing Preceptors

 WID GA duties may include:

-To qualify, the course must enroll a minimum of 25 WID students, with no exceptions.
+To qualify for a WID GA, a course must enroll a minimum of 25 WID students, with no exceptions.
 For courses capped at 25, we suggest raising the cap to 27 or more to ensure enrollment meets the minimum 25.

 WID matches the salary bands for course-by-course GA hires set by the CCAS Office of Graduate Studies, based on the number of enrolled students in WID course sections.